pelchers/sponsator-vrttppd-render-v1/@docs/guides/local_vs_hosted_guide.md

 - In development: Stores uploaded files in local directories
 - In production: Stores uploaded files on the Render Disk
+- In plain English: This code handles file uploads from users:
+- It creates a system for storing files that users upload
+- In production, it saves files to Render's persistent storage
+- In development, it saves files to our local project folder
+- It organizes files into subfolders based on what they're for (profiles, projects, etc.)
+- It generates unique filenames to prevent overwriting existing files
+- The core logic is the same in both environments, just with different storage locations

 ### 4. JWT Authentication